-Your baby will not be keen to meet or talk to strangers.
-In fact, he would still cling on to you when he is amidst less-familiar people.
-However, he would learn to socialize and smile at familiar faces.
+Your baby might not be keen to meet or talk to strangers.
+In fact, he may still cling on to you when he is amidst less-familiar people.
+However, he will learn to socialize and smile at familiar faces.
 He will express his emotions.
 Nurture your toddler’s social skills through social interaction opportunities like playdates or park trips.

 - Develops a sense of independence: Do not expect him to wake up on his own, brush his teeth and take a bath.
-But by 22 months, your little one will show a level of independence when it comes to basic day-to-day tasks.
+But by 22 months, your little one will show signs of independence (7).
 He will understand what follows what in his daily routine and looks forward to his favorite activity or play time.

-- Improved social and peer play: The toddler develops better relations with other children especially those he has been seeing since long, such as siblings and cousins.
+- Improved social and peer play: The toddler develops better relations with other children especially those he has been seeing frequently, such as siblings and cousins.
 You will notice that he segregates his peers on the basis of his level of rapport.
 This means, in a group, he will show preference towards the ones he knows rather than the new faces (7).
 He also begins to show a sense of empathy.
 For example, if a child hurts himself, your baby might attend to the wound.
-You will also see a subtle display of diplomacy in certain situations where he is not in a mood of getting into a conflict.
-At the same time, he will feel shy when you introduce him to strangers.
+You will also see a subtle display of diplomacy in certain situations.
+At the same time, he may feel shy when you introduce him to strangers.

-- Imitates adults, understands non-verbal communication: A 22-month-old will imitate adults, predominantly parents, by speaking phrases and words that he has heard in the voice of his mother or father.
+- Imitates adults, understands non-verbal communication: A 22-month-old will imitate adults, predominantly parents, by speaking phrases and words that he has heard from his mother or father.
 It is quite likely for him to pick up the tone of his parents.
 He reacts to situations in a manner similar to what the parents once did.
 This is called Social Referencing and can be seen as early as the 12th month of the baby’s life (8).
 Your little one will develop a more definitive understanding of non-verbal communication.
-The next time you put the finger on your lips, he will instantaneously understand that you are asking him to maintain silence.
+The next time you put the finger on your lips, he will instantaneously understand that you are asking him to be quiet.